 - Other discounts: If you own a home or condo or if you rent, you might get a discount for bundling your property policy with your auto insurance.
 You could also save on your insurance if you sign up for automatic payments, pay in full or go paperless.

 You can often research a company’s discounts online, but talking to an agent or customer service representative may be the best way to identify savings opportunities.

 What is the cheapest car insurance company in Maryland?

-USAA, Nationwide and Geico sell some of the cheapest car insurance in Maryland, according to our research.
+USAA, Nationwide and Geico sell some of the cheapest car insurance in Maryland, according to Bankrate’s research.
 While finding a cheap car insurance company can go a long way toward getting affordable car insurance, you may want to keep in mind that rates are personalized.
 Your premium will depend on your individual rating factors, like the coverages you choose, the vehicle you drive and your driving record.

 What information is needed in order to get car insurance in Maryland?